cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 ![Phases of a consumer chain](./adr18_phases_of_a_consumer_chain.png)

-When a Top N chain is first proposed through a `ConsumerAdditionProposal` or an Opt In chain is registered (more on this later) using the `MsgRegisterConsumerChain` transaction, the consumer chain resides in the _waiting_ phase.
-A consumer chain in the waiting phase might not launch (i.e., the `ConsumerAdditionProposal` does not pass or the registered Opt In chain is not set to launch) and hence is "waiting."
+When a Top N chain is first proposed through a `MsgConsumerAddition` proposal or an Opt In chain is registered (more on this later) using the `MsgRegisterConsumerChain` transaction, the consumer chain resides in the _waiting_ phase.
+A consumer chain in the waiting phase might not launch (i.e., the `MsgConsumerAddition` proposal does not pass or the registered Opt In chain is not set to launch) and hence is "waiting."
 At this phase, as well as in the prelaunched and launched phases, validators can choose to opt in on the consumer chain.
-If the `ConsumerAdditionProposal` of a Top N chain passes or a registered Opt In chain is set to launch with the `MsgInitiateConsumerChain` transaction, then the chain moves to the _prelaunched_ phase.
+If the `MsgConsumerAddition` of a Top N chain passes or a registered Opt In chain is set to launch with the `MsgInitiateConsumerChain` transaction, then the chain moves to the _prelaunched_ phase.
 In the prelaunched phase, an Opt In chain can choose to change the consumer chain parameters, such as `spawnTime`, etc. by issuing anew `MsgInitiateConsumerChain`.
-This is not the case for Top N chains, where a `ConsumerModificationProposal` can only be issued after a consumer chain [has started](https://github.com/cosmos/interchain-security/blob/v5.1.0/x/ccv/provider/keeper/legacy_proposal.go#L89).
+This is not the case for Top N chains, where a `MsgConsumerModification` can only be issued after a consumer chain [has started](https://github.com/cosmos/interchain-security/blob/v5.1.0/x/ccv/provider/keeper/legacy_proposal.go#L89).

 When the [`spawnTime`](https://github.com/cosmos/interchain-security/blob/v5.1.0/proto/interchain_security/ccv/provider/v1/provider.proto#L57)
 passes and [at least one validator has opted in](https://github.com/cosmos/interchain-security/blob/v5.1.0/x/ccv/provider/keeper/proposal.go#L430) the chain can launch and moves to the _launched_ phase.
-While in launched phase, a Top N consumer chain can choose to modify its parameters through a `ConsumerModificationProposal` and an Opt In chain can change its parameters by issuing the `MsgUpdateConsumerChain` transaction.
+While in launched phase, a Top N consumer chain can choose to modify its parameters through a `MsgConsumerModification` and an Opt In chain can change its parameters by issuing the `MsgUpdateConsumerChain` transaction.

-Lastly, a Top N chain can choose to  ICS by issuing a `ConsumerRemovalProposal` and an Opt In chain can issue a transaction to stop the chain.
+Lastly, a Top N chain can choose to  ICS by issuing a `MsgConsumerRemoval` and an Opt In chain can issue a transaction to stop the chain.
 After some period of time (e.g., provider's unbonding period), all state related to the stopped consumer chain can be removed.
 We keep track of the consumer chain's state for some period, so that we are able to punish validators for misbehaviours that occurred before the consumer chain stopped.